University of Wisconsin–Madison

 UHS offers gender-affirming hormone therapy (GAHT) in an informed consent model.
 UHS does not require a student to get a letter from a mental health provider in support of hormones as long as they can provide informed consent for care.
 A student can provide informed consent if they:

-• Have correct information about GAHT
+• have correct information about GAHT,

-• Are able to use this information to make a decision**
+• are able to use this information to make a decision*

 The informed consent model is consistent with WPATH Standards of Care and reduces barriers to accessing medically necessary treatment.
 In this model, students are given accurate and comprehensive information about GAHT, and will be supported in making the right decision for them.
 Providing care in an informed consent model does not mean that hormones are available on demand.
-If a medical provider determines that a student seems unable to provide informed consent, a student may be referred to Mental Health Services for further evaluation.
+If a medical provider determines that a student seems unable to provide informed consent, a student may be referred to UHS Mental Health Services for further evaluation.
 An example of when a student may not be able to provide informed consent is if they experience acute psychosis related to gender.

-**language from Howard Brown Health
+* from Howard Brown Health.

-2. You and your provider will create a care plan, discuss your medical goals, provide informed consent, and complete labs as directed.
+You and your provider will create a care plan, discuss your medical goals, provide informed consent, and complete labs as directed.

-3. Attend a follow-up medical appointment with your provider where you will review labs results, discuss potential medical contraindications, and, if appropriate, receive a prescription for GAHT.
+Attend a follow-up medical appointment with your provider where you will review lab results, discuss potential medical contraindications, and, if appropriate, receive a prescription for GAHT.
+Ongoing work with you medical provider and follow-up care will continue through your time at UHS.

-UHS understands that stress related to discrimination impacts your well-being and can exacerbate anxious and depressive symptoms.
+UHS understands that stress related to discrimination impacts your wellbeing and can exacerbate anxious and depressive symptoms.
 If you experience distress, we encourage you to talk with your medical provider to learn about options for gaining additional support.
 UHS offers individual and group counseling with providers who have extensive experience working with TGD students, can prescribe medication if appropriate, and has many wellness and stress reduction offerings.

 Transitions can be stressful and having support will be important.
 In addition to what is offered at UHS, students also have access to community-based supports including discussion and peer facilitated support groups offered by the Gender and Sexuality Campus Center and OutReach LGBT Community Center.